 Before you even start packing, take a look at your backpack.
 If you are heading out for more than a couple hours, a good quality and well fitted day pack is the difference between a relaxing evening and your back all tied up in knots.
 Believe me, I’ve been there.
 I hiked with an old school backpack for a couple years and was shocked at the difference when I finally changed to a quality daypack.
 You can read all about how to select the perfect daypack here.

-Then Load It With The Basic Day Hiking Gear List
+Then Load It With Essential Hiking Gear

 When I say “load it” I don’t mean to add a lot of weight!
 Look for ultralight hiking gear options as much as possible.
 Your body will thank you.
 Rather than spending a lot of money, take the attitude that when it’s time to add or replace something in your pack to invest a little time looking for lightweight gear for hiking.